cargil-francis/my_shop_REST/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-MY_Quiz_Application_Rest is a python project created using DjangoRestframework.
+my_shop_REST is a python project created using DjangoRestframework.
-An Online Quiz Application with  Admin and Users.
-Various features are included in the project
+An Online Ecommerce application with  Admin and Users.
+Various features are included in the project like  product category,product, offersand discount,add to cart, checkout etc.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>